Obesity: A Comprehensive Guide

 • Maintain a balanced diet rich in fruits, vegetables, whole grains, and lean proteins while limiting processed foods

-• Stay physically active with at least 150 minutes of moderate exercise or 75 minutes of vigorous exercise weekly
+• Aim for at least 150 minutes of moderate activity or 75 minutes of vigorous activity weekly, building up gradually and choosing activities appropriate for your health and abilities.

 • Monitor your weight regularly and address small gains before they become larger problems